KJ Abudu

 15:00

-In this multichannel video installation, Temitayo Shonibare weaves together seemingly disparate audio and visual media to articulate spatial, cultural, and performative dissonances and continuities between Nigeria’s colonial period, the immediate post-independence era, and the present Fourth Republic.
-Employing a lyrical approach that foregoes didacticism and linear storytelling to embrace playfulness, humor, and rhythm, Shonibare subverts the dominant cultural encodings of sites enshrined in the Nigerian and Afro-diasporic collective imaginary.
-The work destabilizes the gazes of Nigerians and non-Nigerians alike by, for instance, contrasting archival footage of Nigerian Pentecostal church services with scenes from military parades and American voguing ballrooms (underscoring the campy qualities present in these varied ceremonial settings).
+In this multichannel video installation, Shonibare weaves together seemingly disparate audio and visual media to articulate spatial, cultural, and performative dissonances and continuities between Nigeria’s colonial period, the immediate post-independence era, and the present Fourth Republic.
+Employing a lyrical approach that foregoes didacticism and linear storytelling to embrace playfulness, humor, and rhythm, the work delivers a satirical critique of Nigeria’s neo-colonial and anti-queer religious, economic, and state institutions.
+Shonibare’s disjunctive editing style—informed by the logic of social media platforms—subverts the dominant cultural encodings of audiovisual sites enshrined in the Nigerian and Afro-diasporic collective imaginary.
+The work, for instance, contrasts archival footage of televised Nigerian Pentecostal church services with scenes from local military parades, black voguing ballrooms in the United States, and the ENDSARS protests of 2020, underscoring the uncanny continuities of camp and ecstatic performance underpinning these varied social settings.
 Another sequence juxtaposes photographs by exiled British-Nigerian queer photographer Rotimi Fani-Kayode with images of Tafawa Balewa on a diplomatic visit to the United States in 1961, shortly after Nigeria achieved independence.
-Foregrounding media spectacle and gesture, and incorporating glitchy effects, Nollywood aesthetics, and CGI renderings, the work’s multiple narrative diversions reflect the contemporary commingling of physical and online spaces as well as the scrambled, digitized subjectivities produced under twenty-first-century neoliberal capitalism.
+Foregrounding media spectacle and gesture, and incorporating glitchy effects, Nollywood aesthetics, and CGI renderings, the work’s multiple narrative diversions reflect the contemporary commingling of physical and online spaces as well as the scrambled, digitized subjectivities produced under twenty-first-century techno-capitalism.